 There are times in the Jewish calendar when we are given a specific amount of "spiritual space" and encouraged to fill it up.

-In addition to Elul being a once-over concerning the past, it is a chance to focus on the future, an opportunity to plan ahead armed with the wisdom gained from experience.
+In addition to Elul being a once-over concerning the past, it is a focus on the future, an opportunity to plan ahead armed with the wisdom gained from experience.
 Elul gives us the chance to concentrate on how we will do things differently in the upcoming year.

 But there is a third aspect to Elul, as well.
 While we're remembering the past and considering the future, we are still living in the present.
-And in this present, Jewish teachings invite us to use the entire month of Elul to fill up our spiritual space with as many mitzvot (commandments) as we can.
-We are encouraged to add more mitzvot to our repertoire of mitzvot and to enhance the manner in which we already perform various mitzvot.
+And in this present, Jewish teachings invite us to use the entire month of Elul to fill up our spiritual space with as many mitzvot as we can.
+We are encouraged to add more mitzvot to our repertoire of mitzvot and to enhance the manner in which we are already perform various mitzvot.

 In Elul, we are urged specifically to give extra charity; to spend more time connecting with G-d through prayer; to have our mezuzot and tefilin checked by an expert scribe (and to put mezuzot on those doorways which might yet need them); to observe the laws of kashrut more carefully; to bless our friends, neighbors and relatives with a good, sweet year.

 Using the spiritual space we're given during Elul to its fullest capacity can only be to our benefit for the coming year.